Cafe sector trends

 Woman holding two cardboard cups of coffee in front of till

-A trend towards healthy eating has led many restaurants to add healthy options, such as low fat and low salt dishes, to their menus.
-There's growing pressure from the government to do this too.
-Allergy information regulations introduced at the end of 2014 mean that caterers like cafes and restaurants must by law provide their customers with information about any of 14 specified food allergens if these are used as ingredients.
+Allergy information regulations introduced ten years ago mean that caterers like cafes and restaurants must by law provide their customers with information about any of 14 specified food allergens if these are used as ingredients.
 You could do this by including the information on your menus, or you could provide the information verbally.
-New legislation will cover foods that are pre-packed for direct sale on the premises - these will have to list all the ingredients.
+The legislation has been extended so that pre-packed foods for direct sale also have to list all the ingredients and contain allergen information.
+There's more information about this on the Food Standards Agency website.

 • the trend amongst younger people to give up alcohol, making it important to be able to offer a range of alcohol-free drinks

-To improve profitability some restaurants have introduced menu items which use more vegetables and less meat.
+To improve profitability some cafes and restaurants have introduced menu items which use more vegetables and less meat.
 To cut down on waste some restaurants have moved away from a la carte, instead offering set menus with more limited choice.
 Other challenges to the profitability in the sector include:

 • increased wages costs due to the minimum and the living wage